domRiddle/ASF/Setting-up.md

 ![SteamOwnerID](https://i.imgur.com/V6jslfQ.png)

-Now you need to do only one more thing, toggle advanced settings, find `IPC` option, and enable it.
+You need to do only one more thing, toggle advanced settings, find `IPC` option, and enable it.

 ![IPC](https://i.imgur.com/NhujZCN.png)